-Dr. Sumanta Dutta completed his MBBS from Burdwan Medical College, West Bengal.
+Dr. Sumanta Dutta (Gastrointestinal Surgeon) completed his MBBS from Burdwan Medical College, West Bengal.
 He then went to the United Kingdom for further education and training.
 He completed his basic surgical training and MRCS from the Royal College of Surgeons of Edinburgh (RCSEd).
 He researched the field of surgical oncology from the University of Glasgow and obtained his research degree (MD).
 He continued higher surgical training through National Training Number (UK) and completed Intercollegiate FRCS from RCSEd.
 He obtained a Certificate of Completion of Training (CCT) in surgery.
 Following this, he completed a one-year post-CCT fellowship (as a part of the Royal College of Surgeons of England Senior clinical Fellowship Programme) in Advanced Laparoscopy and Bariatric Surgery at St Richard’s Hospital, England.
 He has over 19 years of experience in this field.

 Gastric Intestine Cancer and its treatment